wjlingg/flashcardgame/README.md

 3) Enter your answer to the generated questions
 4) Click "Enter" button to submit answer or press "Enter" key on keyboard to submit answer
 5) Game will stop once all questions in question bank have been answered or once the timer runs out of time
-6) Dialog box will show your percentage score and accruacy once game ends
+6) Dialog box will show your percentage score and accuracy once game ends

 ### Future work: